The Coalition on Adult Basic Education (COABE) represents the system of nearly 55,000 adult educators across the United States.

-Shaketta D. Thomas is currently the Testing Director for the Virginia Department of Corrections (VADOC).
-Ms. Thomas completed her bachelor’s degree in accounting from Virginia State University, a master’s in adult education from Regent University, and is presently pursuing a Ph.D. in educational psychology, also at Regent University.
+Shaketta D. Thomas has been elected to serve the Region 2 position, and is currently the Testing Director for the Virginia Department of Corrections (VADOC).
+Ms. Thomas holds a B.S. in accounting from Virginia State University, a M.Ed. in adult education from Regent University, and is presently pursuing a Ph.D. in educational psychology, also at Regent University.
 She is an active member of the Virginia Adult Association of Adult and Continuing Education where she serves as the Secretary on the Board.
-She is also a member of Correctional Education Association and an active participant in GEDTS® Corrections Forum and the Virginia Special Education Advisory Board.
+She is also a member of the Correctional Education Association and an active participant in the GEDTS® Corrections Forum and the Virginia Special Education Advisory Board.

 We Need YOUR Help to Ensure Adult Education is Funded